thisisyomans/robotirade/README.md

 D - move character (soldier) to right\
 Space - shoot missiles\
-Mouse - character will shoot missiles in direction of mouse (it acts as your aiming tool)
+Mouse - character will shoot missiles in direction of mouse (it acts as your aiming tool) Q - press 'Q' at any time to quit the game (or click the 'x' in the top left corner)

 ## How To Download